University of Central Florida - Boyd Lyon Fellowship

 $40,000 per year for support of one Conservation Biology doctoral student for two years.
 The fellowship is

 awarded every two years.

 To qualify for the award, a student should demonstrate a strong commitment to conservation biology, in particular, turtle research, and provide evidence of experience in the field, awards, recognition or honors, and professional contributions and achievements.
 UCF seeks a highly-qualified individual who is admitted as a degree-seeking doctoral student at the time of the award.

 Fellowship recipients are required to be enrolled full-time, be in good standing and make satisfactory academic progress as evaluated by their academic advisor, and maintain at least a B average each term of the award.
 All interested applicants should direct inquiries to Dr. Graham Worthy, program director in the Department of Biology, at 407-823-2935.

 Congratulations to UCF Boyd Lyon Fellowship recipients:

-Tiffany Dawson (current recipient, in second year of PhD working on sea turtle health questions)
+Tiffany Dawson (PhD student working on sea turtle health questions)

 Alex Sacco (PhD student, working with remote sensed data and questions related to Sargassum distributions and oceanic stage turtle habitat use)